 Approximately 150,000 children are born every year in the United States affected by one or more birth defects.
-Although the cause of over 60% of birth defects are not known, there are things that you can do as a mother concerned about the well being of your developing baby.
+Although the cause of over 60% of birth defects are not known, there are things that you can do to help ensure optimal health for your baby.

 Awareness and education are the first steps to preventing birth defects.
 The immediate step following awareness and education is taking action.
 There are a number of things you can do to increase the probability of having a healthy pregnancy and a healthy baby.
-Some are more challenging than others because they require that you break habits, but it is worth your effort.
+Some are more challenging than others because they may require that you break bad habits, but it is worth your effort.

 Here are a variety of tips you can use to prevent birth defects as you contemplate starting or adding to your family: